krzysztofbrzozowski/k8s_playground/README.md

   kubectl get secret pgpassword -o jsonpath="{.data.POSTGRES_PASSWORD}" | base64 --decode
   ```
   There must be some better way to secure that
+* **Ingress NGINX** Reverse proxy but for kubernetes, looks promissing especailly
+  with acme companion, will see in the future during custom setup

 ### To run this deployment you need to remove previous Deployment and Servce
 Delete deployment and service